smarticoai/public-api/docs/capabilities/miniGameWinAcknowledgeRequest.md

 ## Parameters
 - `request_id` — Correlation id of the spin to finalise: the `request_id` from a `playMiniGame` result (played with `acknowledge: false`), or the `client_request_id` of a `getMiniGamesHistory` row.
-- `options.lose` — Optional.
+- `lose` — Optional.
 When `true`, finalises the spin as lost — the prize is not credited and returns to the prize pool (see "Finalising as lost").
 Omit (or pass `false`) to deliver the win.

 ## Returns
 _No return value._